mtchibozo/Telecom/Computer Science/README.md

 # Computer Science

-Computer Science courses taken at Telecom ParisTech:
+Mathematics courses I took at Telecom ParisTech (2017-2020).

+This list is not comprehensive: Several project have been omitted either as they were not project/lab based or in compliance with academic policy.

 * Data Structures and Algorithms: INF101
 * Java Programming Language: INF103